-- It’s convenient- There is no packing and unpacking, waiting aroud for a check in time or being rushed to check out.
+- It’s convenient- There is no packing and unpacking, waiting around for a check-in time, or being rushed to check out.
 It is a lot easier to come and go as you please and allows you to leave quickly if needed.

-- You don’t need to plan as much- With car camping there is no need to plan exact details and overnight stays way in advance.
-Car camping welcomes those who desire a flexible schudle, like me!
+- You don’t need to plan as much- With car camping, there is no need to plan exact details and overnight stays way in advance.
+Car camping welcomes those who desire a flexible schedule, like me!

 Is a car-camping road trip for you?

 Car camping is not for everyone, but there are many things you can do to make your journey more enjoyable.
 Before planning a cross-country car-camping road trip, ask yourself these questions:

 - Can you fit in your car lying down?

 - Can you sleep with slight noise and light?